 There's more.
 Aside from the landfill problem, washing clothes generate microfibers that enter our ocean.
 These are consumed by fish and contribute to over 30% of our oceanic pollution.

 Bearing in mind all the issues, it fast becomes clear that the cost of fast fashion has far outweighed its convenience and affordability.
-Several brands and fabric manufacturers are now recognizing that the need of the hour is to replace the polyester fabric with new and innovative eco-friendly alternatives.
-This has resulted in an influx of plant-based fabrics made from seaweed, cactus, pineapple, cork and mycelium cells (among others)!
+Several brands and fabric manufacturers are now recognizing that the need of the hour is to replace polyester fabric with new and innovative eco-friendly alternatives.
+This has resulted in an influx of plant-based fabrics made from seaweed, cactus, pineapple, cork, and mycelium cells (among others)!
 Fungi is finally in fashion.